udwig Diet for Dogs

 - Lots of omega-3 blended with dairy that is rich in sulphur-containing amino acids to make the oil more soluble and more easily taken up and utilised by the body

-- Two portions of Budwig diet per day
+- One or two portions of Budwig diet per day

 - Keeping blood sugar levels down and stable, not promoting high insulin levels, by using high fibre ground linseed